 My clients have typically been struggling with chronic symptoms and often complex (undiagnosed) conditions for years.
 They have frequently seen practitioners of traditional medicine and complementary / alternative healthcare as well.
 Over the years they may have tried “fad diets”, suggestions from their neighbors, late-night info-mercials and now have a kitchen cabinet full of supplements and nutritional products that may have helped for a little while, but most likely didn’t work.

-Functional medicine gives an approach to look at these situations with a different set of eyes and more discerning criteria.
-We know these symptoms are real, that they are often related to each other, and stem from an underlying dysfunction and are not necessarily a “disease”.
+Functional medicine offers an approach to investigate these situations with a different set of eyes and more discerning criteria.
+We know these symptoms are real, that they are often related to each other, and stem from an underlying dysfunction, and may not necessarily be considered a “disease”.

 The types of clients who do best under my care: